 Most colleges and universities encourage prospective students to take math and science every year as well as a minimum 2 years of World Language.
-The state of Indiana requires a math or Quantitative Reasoning course must be taken during the junior or senior year.
+The state of Indiana requires that a Math or Quantitative Reasoning course must be taken during the junior and senior year.